Hematology / Oncology Fellowship

 Thank you for your interest in the Hematology-Oncology Fellowship Program.
 Our aim is to train Hematology-Oncology Fellows in the art and science of balancing complex and constantly changing cancer treatments with compassionate patient care, academic reflection with a global perspective, and a healthy personal and home life.

 With faculty committed to education and the well-being of our fellows, we cover benign and malignant hematology and solid tumor oncology through inpatient and outpatient service rotations with bedside, case presentations, and didactic teaching methods.
 We pride ourselves on a flexible program that allows the third year of fellowship to be designed to meet the interests of our fellows on a personalized level.
-This can include a clinical track, an education track, a research track, or a global track.

 All of our fellows go on to fulfilling careers in the academic, urban, rural or private practice settings of their choice.
 In their second year, Fellows also have the option of applying for a combined MPH program through the Dartmouth Institute, through the Leadership Preventive Medicine program, adding a fourth year to their post-graduate training to complete all requirements to be board-eligible in Preventive Medicine, Hematology and Medical Oncology.